 Chapter 1: The Journey of Twitter

-A hopeful populace held their breath in 2012 as the polls were ready to determine who would be the next president of the United States.
+A hopeful populace held their breath in 2012 as the polls were ready to determine who would be the United States' next president.
 The name was read, a nation rejoiced, and the new president posted a single tweet to all those celebrating that night:

 @BarackObama: We just made history.

-It wouldn't be the first, or last time; Twitter played a huge role in events that resonated around the world.
+It wouldn't be the first or last time; Twitter played a huge role in events that resonated worldwide.

-From the trapped Chilean miners, the first Iran election after violent riots had rung out across the nation to the moment when Japan scored its final goal against Cameroon for the 2010 FIFA World Cup; no matter how you look at it, Twitter has become a juggernaut in how people around the world communicate.
+From the trapped Chilean miners, the first Iran election after violent riots had rung out across the nation to when Japan scored its final goal against Cameroon for the 2010 FIFA World Cup.
+No matter how you look at it, Twitter has become a juggernaut in how people worldwide communicate.

-Started in March 2006 by Jack Dorsey, Evan Williams, Noah Glass, and Biz Stone, Twitter saw a rapid increase in popularity and use, seeing over one-hundred million users by 2012.
+In March 2006 by Jack Dorsey, Evan Williams, Noah Glass, and Biz Stone, Twitter saw a rapid increase in popularity and use, seeing over one hundred million users by 2012.

 In 2019, it ranked as one of the most-visited websites and currently has 321 million active users, including celebrities, politicians, and figures of great significance worldwide.